Macedonian League

 Ethnicity of those depicted in the photo

-Soldiers, Greek; Jubilant crowds, Greek
+Soldiers, Greek; Jubilant crowds, Greek, other Christians and foreigners

 Other info